Exercise to Strengthen Lower Back Muscles

 Switch legs pulling one in and extending the other for 10-20 repetitions breathing in and out deeply and flattening the abdomen as you pull the knee deep into your chest.

-This exercise helps again in stretching the muscles that can tighten the lower back while strengthening the abdominal muscles.
+This lower back exercise helps again in stretching the muscles that can tighten the lower back while strengthening the abdominal muscles.

-This is a great exercise to strengthen lower back muscles and to progress to after learning the swimming exercise.
+This is a great Pilates exercise to strengthen lower back muscles and you can progress to after learning the swimming exercise.

 Position: